Protecting scientific diversity

-Category: Climate Hits: 1The COVID-19 pandemic means that scientists face great challenges because they have to reorient, interrupt or even cancel research and teaching.
+Category: Environment Hits: 0The COVID-19 pandemic means that scientists face great challenges because they have to reorient, interrupt or even cancel research and teaching.
 A team of international scientists are highlighting the precarious situation of many scientists and calling for a collective effort by the scientific community, especially from its leadership, to protect decades of effort to build an inclusive scientific community.

 Read more https://www.sciencedaily.com/releases/2020/06/200612111344.htm